WHAT IS ALEKS?

 - The ALEKS PPL Assessment will be proctored using the remote proctoring system, Respondus LockDown Browser and Monitor.

-- Respondus requires the use of a webcam for the proctoring of the Placement Assessment.
+- Respondus requires the use of a webcam for the proctoring of the assessment.

-- We reserve the right to require a student to take a Placement Assessment in a proctored environment.
+- We reserve the right to require a student to take the assessment in a proctored environment.

 Is there a fee for using ALEKS PPL?
 No, ALEKS is free.
 This includes everything.

 What topics are covered during the ALEKS PPL Assessment?
 ALEKS PPL is an online, adaptive system that covers a broad spectrum of mathematics topics.
-The length of the Placement Assessment will vary, but can be up to 30 questions.
+The length of the assessment will vary but can be up to 30 questions.
 You will see some, but not all, of the math you have learned in high school.
-It is a Placement Assessment, not a preview of math courses at Rose-Hulman.
+It is an assessment, not a preview of math courses at Rose-Hulman.
 It is designed to identify if you are prepared for a particular course.
-After you take your first Placement Assessment, you will have the opportunity to review and master additional topics to reassess and improve your placement.
+After you take your first assessment, you will have the opportunity to review and master additional topics to reassess and improve your placement.

 - Real numbers (including fractions, integers, and percentages)